 The primary objectives of the renovation project are:

 City Departments to be relocated to temporary spaces during renovations – Click Here for locations of each department.

-The proposed Wheeler Health facility will serve dual purposes as both a corporate headquarters as well as a community healthcare facility serving children, families, and adults.
+The new Wheeler Health facility will serve dual purposes as both a corporate headquarters as well as a community healthcare facility serving children, families, and adults.
 The building will host 200+ employees.

 The local DoubleTree by Hilton will be constructing a HOME2 hotel, a sophisticated conference/event center appropriate for weddings, corporate events, trainings, and similar gatherings along with an underground parking garage to serve the entire campus.
 The project includes the construction of an approximately 90-suite HOME2 Suites by Hilton Hotel, a new 50,000 square foot conference/event center, and associated parking garage and site improvements.
 The project encompasses all or a portion of the following properties: 42 Century Drive (part of the existing DoubleTree hotel site), 90 Century Drive, 112 Century Drive, and 150 Century Drive.
-Completion of this project is expected in mid- to late-2022 with the opening of the conference/event center in early 2023.
+Completion of this project is expected with the opening of the conference/event center in the fall of 2023.

 To learn more, visit the Bristol Event Center website.